-This matter is before the Court on its initial review of petitioner's pro se petition ("Pet.") for habeas corpus relief pursuant to 28 U.S.C. § 2254 and application for leave to proceed in forma pauperis.
+This matter is before the court on its initial review of petitioner's pro se petition for habeas corpus relief and application for leave to proceed in forma pauperis.
 Petitioner's in forma pauperis application will be granted and his petition will be dismissed without prejudice for lack of jurisdiction.